JayashTripathy/netflix-concept/newDocument.md

 - Updated color according to original theme
 - Updated navbar to match the original theme
 - added responsiveness to the home page for small screens
+- added `movieSlider` component to the home page
+- created new section `now this week` and `trending` using movieSlider component
+- Updated the icons and links in the navigation
+- Add responsiveness to all the remaining components